Roman economy: Estimates of national accounts and income distribution

 In the Scheidel–Friesen model of Roman national accounts, the total annual income generated by the Empire is placed at nearly 20 billion sestertii, with about 5 percent extracted by the imperial government.
 Households in the top 1.5 percent of income distribution captured about 20 percent of income.
 Another 20 percent went to about 10 percent of the population who can be characterized as a non-elite middle.
 The remaining "vast majority" produced more than half of the total income, but lived near subsistence.
 All cited economic historians stress the point that any estimate can only be regarded as a rough approximation to the realities of the ancient economy, given the general paucity of surviving pertinent data.

-Based on the evidence left by the archaeological remains of the houses of the prosperous Roman town of Pompeii, estimates that the mean household income of Pompeii was at 7,900 sestertii, a much higher than is implied by the GDP estimates for the whole Empire.
+Based on the evidence left by the archaeological remains of the houses of the prosperous Roman town of Pompeii, Geoffrey Kron estimates that the mean household income of Pompeii was at 7,900 sestertii, a much higher amount than is implied by the GDP estimates for the whole Empire.
 Based on the distribution of house sizes from these archaeological remains, he also estimated a distribution of income that implies that Pompeii had a much larger middle-class than would be expected in the Scheidel–Friesen model.
 His estimates pointed to a level of living standards in Pompeii superior to 19th century Western Europe.
 He concluded that existing estimates of Roman GDP should be revised upwards.

 A Decimal fractions rounded to the nearest tenth.
 Italic numbers not directly given by the authors; they are obtained by multiplying the respective value of GDP per capita by estimated population size.